Waterfront station (Washington Metro)

-Waterfront (known as Waterfront–SEU from 1997 to 2011) is a Washington Metro station in the Southwest Waterfront neighborhood of Washington, D.C., United States.
+Waterfront station (known as Waterfront–SEU from 1997 to 2011) is a Washington Metro station on the Green Line in the Southwest Waterfront neighborhood of Washington, D.C., United States.
 The station was opened on December 28, 1991, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
-Waterfront is located in the Southwest Waterfront neighborhood at the intersection of 4th and M Streets SW.
+Waterfront is located at the intersection of 4th and M Streets SW.